 racing up at me as I plunged through cloud cover below.
 Weird.

 the end of the course, the Danes awarded us their parachute badge,

 and we reciprocated by awarding them ours.
 We had recently conducted

 parachute operations with the Germans, and I had been awarded their

 parachute badge as well.
 I now had jump wings from four different

-before I retired I’d add one more set from Zaire.
+before I retired I’d added jump wings from Korea and Zaire.

 Again, due mostly to Donahue, my team sergeant, the training went